by Chris Woodford. Last updated: February 6, 2018.

 With so many chemical elements classified as metals, you might think it would be difficult to generalize about them.
 But that problem is true of pretty much any generalization: every house is different, but we can still say that houses tend to have doors, walls, windows, and a roof and provide shelter from the weather—and we can all sketch one on paper.

 The generalizations we make about metals are that they are mostly solid (at everyday temperatures), crystalline (their atoms are stacked up in orderly patterns like cans in a supermarket), hard, strong, and dense (most metals will sink if you drop them in water, for example).
 Metals are malleable (relatively easy to work into new shapes and forms) and ductile (with the right equipment, you can tease them out into long, thin wires).
-Even so, they don't wear out quickly or break easily, though they can and do snap eventually through repeated stresses and strains because of metal fatigue (a gradually developing weakness).
+Even so, they don't wear out quickly or break easily, though they can and do fracture (crack or snap) eventually through repeated stresses and strains because of metal fatigue (a gradually developing weakness).
 Most metals are opaque (unless extremely thin) and shiny and silvery gray in color (because they tend to reflect all wavelengths of light to the same extent).
 Some metals are colored (because they reflect certain light wavelengths better than others); the best-known examples are probably gold (a yellowish color) and copper (normally reddish, though it turns blue after exposure to air converts it into copper oxide).
 Most metals conduct electricity well (they have a low electrical resistance, in other words) and feel instantly cold to the touch (because they conduct heat well too, carrying heat energy quickly away from your body).